Special and general types

 In generalized (co)homology

-See the corresponding references at universal coefficient theorem.
+See also the corresponding references at universal coefficient theorem.

 In the context of parameterized spectra